ovh/cds/docs/content/workflows/pipelines/requirements/worker-model/docker-customized.md

 +++
-title = "Setup Docker Worker Model with your own image" weight = 3
+title = "Worker Model with your own image" weight = 3

 +++